xinzhouhe/power-outage-analysis/README.md

 ## Framing a Prediction Problem
 ### Conclusion From the Exploratory Data Analysis
 Through our observation from the exploratory data analysis, we initially investigated correlations between socio-economic factors and power outage durations.
 However, no strong or reliable patterns were identified between variables like the real GSP contributed by the utility industry, state utility sector income as a percentage of the total U.S. utility income, and residential electricity price against outage duration.
 Our assumptions regarding these socio-economic variables influencing outage durations could not be substantiated.

+### Development of Our Prediction Problem
 The focus then shifted to analyzing the causes of power outages and their impact.
 Clear correlations were observed:

 1. The cause of the power outage had a significant influence on its duration.